chadlaban/just-real-estate/README.md

 # Just Real Estate

 A simple real estate e-commerce web application.
-This project demonstrates a full-stack implementation with property management, and user interactions.
+This project demonstrates a full-stack implementation with property management (CRUD), and user interactions.

 ## Tech Stack